-KoppiCatch as our hands-on Accelerator because Inka Mero and Harry Santamäki had the right connections and expertise for our early days.
+We selected KoppiCatch as our hands-on Accelerator because Inka Mero and Harry Santamäki had the right connections and expertise for our early days.
 Later Communications Expert Antero Aalto, UI & UX Designer Mikko Tapionlinna and Mobile Developer Tuomas Lahti joined the core team, all excellent hires.

 Our advisors and other investors were also selected based on their abilities to help and connections, not just capital.

 How much funding have you raised to date, and from whom?

 We’ve secured €1.35 million from public and private investors.
 Lead investors are KoppiCatch and Veraventure.
 Finnish Funding Agency for Innovation Tekes is also involved.

 What is your business model – or your future plans to monetise if you haven’t yet settled on one?
 Has your thinking on business model evolved a lot since the start of the company?

 SwipeToMeet is our free offering to consumers and Meetin.gs is our paid for offering for businesses for 9 € per user per month.
 We also work with operators such as Telia (Sweden), Elisa (Finland), TeliaSonera (Finland), KPN (the Netherlands) and BASE (Belgium) to deliver our paid offering to business customers.